 Onboard, you will find a bunch of Disney firsts, including the 1,966 square foot Disney Concierge Tower Suite, the Marceline Market, three brand-new rotational main dining restaurants, the Star Wars-themed Hyperspace Lounge, AquaMouse water coaster, redesigned staterooms, and two Broadway-style shows that are exclusive to the ship.

-Throughout the 2023 and 2024 seasons, Disney Wish is scheduled to make 3- and 4-night cruises to the Bahamas, with stops at Nassau and their private island, Disney's Castaway Cay
+Throughout the 2025 and 2026 seasons, Disney Wish is scheduled to make 3- and 4-night cruises to the Bahamas, with stops at Nassau and their private island, Disney's Castaway Cay, as well as their new private destination Lookout Cay.

 Disney Treasure

-Disney Treasure is the second Triton Class ship that's scheduled to enter service in December 2024.
+Disney Treasure is the second Wish Class ship that just entered service in December 2024.
 The ship's theme is adventure, and guests will be immersed in this from the second they step into the atrium that's designed after the world of Jasmine and Aladdin.

 Disney Destiny

-The third Triton Class ship, Disney Destiny, will launch in 2025.
+The third Wish Class ship, Disney Destiny, will launch in November 2025.
 The ship, inspired by heroes and villains alike, will draw on the legacies of Disney stores, characters, and theme park attractions.
 Think of stories like "The Lion King," "Hercules," and "One Hundred and One Dalmatians."

 Currently, the ship is under construction at the Meyer Werft shipyard in Papenburg, Germany.